The H.E.S.S. transients follow-up system

 \subsection{Overview of the H.E.S.S. transients follow-up system}

 The general functionalities and interfaces between the different parts of the system are summarised in Fig.~\ref{fig:too_system_overview}.
-The majority of the tasks are fully automated and handled internally in the transients follow-up system.
-Humans interact with the system mainly for the configuration of the subsystems, the monitoring of the system response and generated reports, and the review of delayed observations.
+The majority of tasks are executed fully automatically and handled internally.
+Human interaction with the system mainly happens through the configuration of sub-systems, the monitoring of the system response, generation of reports, as well as vetting of delayed observations by operators.

-{\bf The ToO alert system} acts as a gateway to other networks and experiments to receive transient alerts.
-When it receives an alert, the ToO alert system evaluates the alert properties and matches them with science cases that are part of the H.E.S.S. science program.
+{\bf The ToO alert system} acts as a gateway and receives external transient alerts.
+Upon alert reception, it evaluates the alert properties and matches them with science cases that are part of the H.E.S.S. transients science program with a number of pre-approved triggers.
 This task can include more complex calculations and/or the construction of an observation strategy for the follow-up of the transient.
 The configuration and monitoring of the ToO alert system is handled by the ToO alert system expert.
-Feedback to transient alerts that match science cases are provided to respective PIs.
+Information about transient alerts that match science cases are provided to respective PIs.
 If a transients candidate passes all requirements for follow-up observations, it is forwarded to the DAQ for scheduling.

-{\bf The DAQ ToO system} handles the scheduling of accepted follow-ups with H.E.S.S. and interacts with the Long-term Scheduler and the ongoing observation program.
-It receives the details of filtered and ranked ToO candidates from the ToO alert system, stops the ongoing observations, initiates the (rapid) slewing of telescopes to the new position and starts the data taking in the region of interest.
-Data is recorded via the DAQ and is processed in the RTA.
+{\bf The DAQ ToO system} handles the scheduling of accepted follow-up candidates with H.E.S.S. and interacts with the monthly long-term schedule and the observation program planned for the current night.
+It receives the details of filtered and ranked ToO candidates from the ToO alert system, stops ongoing observations, initiates the (rapid) slewing of telescopes to the new position and starts the data acquisition in the region of interest.
+Data is recorded via the DAQ and processed in the RTA.

 {\bf The RTA} performs an online analysis of the live data stream that is received from the cameras, applies online calibration methods, reconstructs the particle shower properties, and selects and displays gamma-ray-like candidate events.
 The results, including live sky images, are displayed to the operators and stored on a web-page and in an archive for further investigations.